FAQs

 Stage One: Expression of Interest (EOI)

-If your EOI is successful, we’ll contact you to let you know and invite you to stage two, where you submit a full application.
+If your EOI is successful, we’ll contact you and invite you to submit a full stage 2 application.
+This will need to be submitted within 12 months from the date of your successful EOI notification.

 Stage Two: full application